NetickNetworking/NetickDocumentation/articles/lag-compensation.md

 ## Lag Compensation in Netick

+To use Lag Compensation in your project, you first need to enable it in Netick Settings.
+Go to `Netick Settings -> Lag Compensation` and turn on `Enable`.

 ### **Setting up your character for Lag Compensation**

 You have to add a HitShape component (commonly known as a hitbox) on every part of your character which can move.
 And in the root of your character, you have to add a `HitShape Container` component which will register all child HitShapes.